 Diagnosis may be based on molecular genetic testing.
 Single gene or multi-gene panels can be used to identify mutations.

 What treatments are available?

-A team of specialist doctors including a cardiologist, endocrinologist, orthopaedist and dermatologist should manage LEOPARD syndrome.
+A team of specialist doctors including a cardiologist, endocrinologist, orthopaedist and dermatologist should manage Noonan syndrome with multiple lentigines.

 If necessary, isolated lentigines can be removed through the use of chemical peels, cryotherapy, laser treatments or surgical excision.
 For some patients, treatment with topical retinoids and hydroquinone cream may be helpful.